AlecApp/Website/README.md

 ---

 ## Description
-A repository for demonstrating a full CI/CD pipeline which does the following:
+A repository for demonstrating a CI/CD pipeline which does the following:
 1. Builds & Configures AWS environment using Terraform IaC & Python
 3. Builds & Configures a Docker container for my project website
     1. The website is a Python (Flask, WSGI) application running on Apache.